-She joined St Peters in 2004 and has previous experience of working in special education and in the care and rehabilitation of children with acquired brain injuries.
+Katy, our Family Learning Mentor, joined St Peter’s school in 2004 and has previous experience of working in special education and in the care and rehabilitation of children with acquired brain injuries.
 Katy also has experience in managing challenging behaviours and has worked in a secure unit with young adults.

-Katy has undertaken advanced training in counselling children and is currently training as a Level 3 Forest School Leader.
+Katy has undertaken advanced training in counselling children and is a fully qualified Level 3 Forest School Leader and an approved practitioner with The Therapeutic Forest.
 She is also one of our designated safeguarding leads in school and our Mental Health Champion.

 “My role at St Peter’s focuses on supporting children with behavioural, social, emotional and mental health needs, working with them and their families to support the development of their overall emotional well-being and therefore enabling them to reach their full potential.
 I also work to improve attendance and punctuality and to increase children’s self-esteem and resilience.